Variable Selection Using Relative Importance Rankings: Introduction

 This paper aims to bridge this gap between RI analysis and variable selection.
 With the estimation of each variable's unique contribution to model explanation, RI measures are expected to offer a robust foundation for filter-based variable selection.
-In this paper, we evaluate the performance of the established RI measures (GD, RW, CRI \citep{shen2020cri}) in variable selection and model prediction.
+In this paper, we evaluate the performance of the established RI measures (GD, RW, CRI \citep{shen2020comprehensive}) in variable selection and model prediction.
 In addition, we propose a computation-efficient RI-based selection method referred to as CRI.Z.
-Through extensive simulations, we demonstrate that RI-based selection is not only competitive with modern benchmarks such as the lasso and relaxed lasso, but often superior in scenarios involving high predictor correlation.
-Our main contributions are: \begin{itemize} \item We formalize a class of filter methods based on RI rankings, and systematically evaluate their performance relative to each other and to simpler methods such as marginal correlation (Section \ref{sec:relative importance} and \ref{sec:simulation part I}). \item We propose CRI.Z, a novel and computationally efficient ranking method derived via the framework of CRI (Section \ref{subsec: CAR and CRI.Z}). \item We use the extensive simulations from the variable selection literature to compare the RI-based methods with leading variable selection benchmarks.
-We attempt to show that RI-based methods are not only competitive but can also outperform modern techniques under specific conditions.
-(Section \ref{sec:simulation part II}). \end{itemize}
+Through extensive simulations and real-world dataset examples, we demonstrate that RI-based selection is not only competitive with modern linear-model benchmarks such as the lasso and relaxed lasso and non-convex penalties, but often superior in scenarios involving high predictor correlation.
+Our main contributions are: \begin{itemize}[noitemsep, topsep=0pt] \item We formalize a class of filter methods based on RI rankings, and systematically evaluate their performance relative to each other and to simpler methods such as marginal correlation (Section \ref{sec:relative importance} and \ref{sec:simulation part I}). \item We propose CRI.Z, a novel and relatively efficient RI ranking method derived via the framework of CRI (Section \ref{subsec: CAR and CRI.Z}). \item We use the extensive simulations from the variable selection literature to compare the RI-based methods with leading variable selection benchmarks.
+We demonstrate that RI-based methods are not only competitive but can also outperform modern linear-model benchmarks under specific conditions.
+(Section \ref{sec:simulation part II}).
+Two examples of gene expression datasets are also used to demonstrate the utility of the proposed methods.
+(Section \ref{sec:real-world}) \end{itemize}